MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Analysis

-We conduct experiments on MNIST with $m=10,20,40$ using $L_1$ regularization multiple times and observe that the accuracies (precision and recall) are very stable regardless of the number of discriminators for expert training as in Table~\ref{tab:stability}.
+We conduct experiments on MNIST with $M\in\{10,20,40\}$ using $\ell_1$ regularization multiple times and observe that the accuracies (precision and recall) are very stable regardless of the number of discriminators for expert training as in Table~\ref{tab:stability}.
 Note that we performed each experiment 4 times with random initialization.

-\section{Computational overheads}
+\subsection{Computational Overheads}

-Table~\ref{tab:overhead} compares the training time per iteration and memory usage with the DCGAN baselines when training on CelebA dataset (64$\times$64 sized).
-While independent training of multiple discriminators, \eg, GMAN~\cite{durugkar2017generative}, requires more than four times the resources and time, additional overheads are marginal for MCL-GAN due to feature sharing.
+Table~\ref{tab:overhead} compares the training time per iteration and memory usage with the DCGAN~\cite{radford2016unsupervised} and StyleGAN2~\cite{karras2020analyzing} backbone when training on CIFAR-10 dataset (32$\times$32 sized) with the batch size of 64.
+While required resources and training time increase by several folds for GMAN~\cite{durugkar2017generative} with 5 or 10 discriminators, additional overheads are marginal for MCL-GAN compared to the single-discriminator baseline setting due to feature sharing.
+Note that the increases in overheads become more negligible in case of MCL-GAN with a larger capacity of base architecture such as StyleGAN2 unlike GMAN that suffers from the scalability issue.
 We used a machine with a Titan Xp GPU for the measurement.

-\section{Qualitative results}
+\section{Qualitative Results}